Simone Biles wins bronze in balance beam after withdrawing from other Tokyo Olympics events

 Simone Biles has won bronze in the women's balance beam final after pulling out of other events at the Tokyo Olympics, citing mental health issues.

-The star gymnast received a score of 14.000, which placed her behind Chinese gymnasts Tang Xijing and Guan Chenchen.
+The star gymnast received a score of 14.000 in her return to competition, placing her behind Chinese gymnasts Guan Chenchen and Tang Xijing.
 It was the seventh Olympic medal for Biles, tying her with Shannon Miller for the most ever for an American gymnast.

+"I didn't expect a medal today, I just wanted to go out there for me and that's what I did," Biles told reporters after receiving the bronze.

-Teammate Suni Lee went right after Biles and placed fifth after nearly losing her balance during her routine.
+Teammate Suni Lee placed fifth after nearly losing her balance during her routine.

 The 24-year-old Biles won bronze on beam in Rio de Janeiro five years ago and qualified for the eight-woman final at the Ariake Gymnastics Centre on the first weekend of the Games.